Welcome to my blog

 Top Tips on Working From Home Securely

-Top Tips on Working From Home Securely The necessity of working from home is becoming a reality for many workforce members that may not have had this access before.
-While remote working offers many benefits to employees, many more risks appear as cybercriminals prey on the lax security protocols of the remote worker.
-It is critical that we as employees treat this access as a privilige, making security our top concern.
-Your organizations remote access policy will layout the requirements you should be adhering to during remote sessions.
-If your...
+The necessity of working from home is becoming a reality for many workforce members who may not have had this access before.
+While remote working offers many benefits to employees, such as increased flexibility and work-life balance, many more risks appear as cybercriminals prey on the lax security protocols of the remote worker.
+It is critical that we as employees treat this access as a privilege, making security our top concern in order to protect ourselves and our organizations from potential threats.